wp-plugins/contact-form-maker/readme.txt

 1.3 Updating the WordPress Contact Form Maker.

 If you want to update the plugin while preserving your existing forms, you need to deactivate and delete the Contact Form Maker from the list of installed plugins (do not uninstall it using the Uninstall Contact Form Maker option of the plugin) and install the new plugin.
-Afterwards, go to Contact Form>Manager and on the upper hand of the screen click on the “Update Forms” button.
-If the update is successful, you will see a notification message saying, “All forms are updated!”.
+Afterwards, go to Contact Form>Manager and on the upper hand of the screen click on the "Update Forms" button.
+If the update is successful, you will see a notification message saying, "All forms are updated!".

 ==Contact Form Maker Step by step guide Step 2 ==